 For this summer, we travelled to Shimla – the queen of hills.
-The first time I had seen Shimla was in the Tamil Film – Anbe Vaa (1966) by M.G.R, the Puthiya Vaanam song captured my imagination like millions of Tamilians who saw it.
+The first time I had seen Shimla was in the 1980s when I saw the Tamil Film – Anbe Vaa (1966) by M.G.R., the Puthiya Vaanam song captured my imagination like millions of Tamilians who saw it in the decades before and the next time in Simla Special (1982).
 I was looking forward to this travel and I was not disappointed.

 We reached Chandigarh by flight from Chennai.
 From there travel by road to Shimla, which takes about 4 hours – the road was good and comfortable.
-On the way, we stopped in Hotel Haveli, Dharampur which is at the half-way mark in NH-22, and had some divinely Punjabi food – recommended you try this restaurant.
+On the way, we stopped at Hotel Haveli, Dharampur which is at the halfway mark in NH-22, and had some divinely Punjabi food – recommend you try this restaurant.

-The hotel had many physical activities to engage yourself.
+The hotel had many physical activities to engage you.

 On the day of our arrival, we tried our hands on Archery, there is a tutor to teach you.
-Another day we played as a family in the well-equipped Tennis court.
+On another day we played as a family on the well-equipped Tennis court.

-The one hour trip down the Sutlej canyon started from Chaba Hydro Power Project.
-The views above from the canyon was breathtaking.
+The one-hour trip down the Sutlej canyon started from the Chaba Hydro Power Project.
+The views above from the canyon were breathtaking.
 When we did the rafting the water current was mild, still, it required a good amount of energy to paddle.
 This was my first self-paddling, rafting experience and it was fun.

-On our last day (Day 4) we went for Shimla city tour.
+On our last day (Day 4) we went on a Shimla city tour.

-First stop was to Jakhu Temple, famous for its 33-metre tall pink coloured Sri Hanuman Statue overlooking the town below.
-There are a lot of free roaming monkeys in the region, be careful with your belongings like cell phones, camera and any eatables you may be carrying – better to leave them behind in your vehicle.
+The first stop was Jakhu Temple, famous for its 33-metre tall pink-coloured Sri Hanuman Statue overlooking the town below.
+There are a lot of free-roaming monkeys in the region, so be careful with your belongings like cell phones, cameras and any eatables you may be carrying – better to leave them behind in your vehicle.
 Our guide told us that the monkeys have learned to snatch items from you and then trade them to you for eatables.

 Next was a visit to the majestic Viceregal Lodge, the erstwhile summer residence of British Viceroys to escape from the heat of the plains.
-It is called Rashtrapati Niwas after independence and is now used for academic studies.
-Portions of the building are open to the public, but they prohibit photographs to be taken inside – the building designed by Henry Irwin, is covered wall to wall on the inside with rich timber panelings, exquisite workmanship.
+It was called Rashtrapati Niwas after independence and is now used for academic studies.
+Portions of the building are open to the public, but they prohibit photographs from being taken inside – the building designed by Henry Irwin, is covered wall to wall on the inside with rich timber panelings, and exquisite workmanship.

-Post lunch, we went to Himachal State Museum which had many exhibits of interesting showing the Himachal culture.
+After lunch, we went to the Himachal State Museum which had many exhibits of interesting showing the Himachal culture.

 Overall, our trip to Shimla was an unforgettable experience.
 Don’t miss a chance to visit this lovely place.